BFlorian59/Florian_Broeks_sportsee/README.md

 ## Licensing

-This project was built under the Creative Commons licence.
+This project was built under Copiryght, SportSee 2020.